 Facts + Figures

-In 2015, more than 480 large research projects (> CHF 50,000) were being carried out in all six departments of Bern University of Applied Sciences BFH.
+In 2016, more than 450 large research projects (> CHF 50,000) were being carried out in all eight departments of Bern University of Applied Sciences BFH.
 Many of these projects are rooted in practical life and thus generate cultural, social or economic benefits.
-The figures for 2015 stand as proof of the strong practical application of our research and development: Over 950 partners from business, society, the cultural world and the public service, as well as from other higher education institutions, were involved in research projects and BFH contracts.
+The figures for 2016 stand as proof of the strong practical application of our research and development: Over 950 partners from business, society, the cultural world and the public service, as well as from other higher education institutions, were involved in research projects and BFH contracts.

 Many problems in modern society are complex and cannot be easily classified into straightforward professional categories or academic disciplines.
 Holistic problem solutions require an all-round understanding of the problem: an understanding that draws together the contributions of various specialist areas.